-Suicide assessment and intervention; Identity issues; Disordered eating and body image issues; Relationship dysfunction; Crisis intervention; Clinical supervision; Threat assessment and management; Counseling center administration.
-Separate from my role as a counselor, I co-chair the Wake Forest University CARE Team which helps to maintain the safety and wellbeing of the campus through threat assessment and early intervention with individuals in distress.
-I have also been an adjunct assistant professor in the WFU Department of Counseling and enjoy training the next generation of counselors.
+Suicide assessment and intervention; Identity issues; Family and relationship dysfunction; Crisis intervention; Clinical supervision; Threat assessment and management; Counseling center administration.
+I have also served as an adjunct assistant professor in the WFU Department of Counseling.

 My work with clients incorporates developmental, psychodynamic (interpersonal), cognitive behavioral, and mindfulness approaches.
-I strive for my clients to experience me as safe, thoughtful, compassionate, and direct.
+I strive for my clients to experience me as safe, direct, thoughtful, and compassionate.

 I can’t say enough about the amazing mental health professionals at the University Counseling Center and professionals throughout the Division of Campus Life – I consider it a privilege to work with them every day.